Golf Course Marshal Duties: What does a Marshal Do?

 Course Marshal Definition

-The Golf Course Marshal is responsible for assisting with the day to day operations of the golf courses, must have excellent communication and organizational skill sets.
-This is a high energy position that will require excellent people skills and the ability to work weekends and extended days when necessary.
+The Golf Course Marshal is responsible for assisting with the day-to-day operations of the golf courses and must have excellent communication and organizational skill sets.
+This is a high-energy position that will require excellent people skills and the ability to work weekends and extended days when necessary.

 Golf Course Marshal Job Description

 Essential duties and responsibilities include the following:

 Engaging all guests, warm welcome, and a fond farewell

 Greets all golfers within the first 6 holes of their round